 Tombs of the Kings

-A set of well-preserved underground tombs and chambers entirely hewn-out of rock, the Tombs of the Kings were used from the Hellenistic to the Roman era (3rd century BC to the 3rd century AD).
-Consisting part of Paphos' Archaeological Park, the site has been included in the UNESCO World Heritage Sites' List, since 1980.
-This illustrates the exceptional architectural and historic value of the area.
+This remarkable archaeological site features a collection of meticulously preserved underground tombs and chambers carved entirely out of rock.
+The tombs date back to the Hellenistic to the Roman era, spanning from the 3rd century BC to the 3rd century AD.
+As an integral part of Paphos' Archaeological Park, the site has earned a place on the UNESCO World Heritage Sites' List since 1980, attesting to its exceptional architectural and historical significance.

-Despite the name of the monument, “Tombs of the Kings”, there were no substantial evidence that the tombs were related to the Cypriot royal families.
-The magnificence of the tombs’ architecture and the sense of monumental aspect have contributed significantly to the name.
-Similar to other ancient tombs, the Tombs of the Kings were not designed as places where the dead were buried and forgotten.
-It was a place that resembled the structure of residences, where the bodies were preserved and prepared for the afterlife.
-Therefore, it was an ancient necropolis reserved for distinguished Ptolemaic personalities; nobles, important officials and the aristocracy of the island.
+Despite the name "Tombs of the Kings," there is limited evidence to support a direct association with Cypriot royal families.
+The grandeur of the tomb's architecture and its monumental appearance have likely contributed to the name.
+Similar to other ancient tombs, the Tombs of the Kings were not mere burial sites.
+Instead, they were designed as places where the deceased were preserved and prepared for the afterlife, resembling elaborate residences.
+This ancient necropolis was reserved for esteemed Ptolemaic figures, such as nobles, important officials, and aristocrats of the island.